Who Wrote This? The Key to Zero-Shot LLM-Generated Text Detection Is GECScore: Settings of Similarity Metrics and Text Size Ablation Study

-\paragraph{Edit Distance} Edit Distance \cite{Navarro01} is a metric used to quantify the dissimilarity between two text strings by calculating the minimum number of operations required to transform one string into the other.
+\paragraph{Edit Distance} Edit Distance~\cite{Navarro01} is a metric used to quantify the dissimilarity between two text strings by calculating the minimum number of operations required to transform one string into the other.
 These operations typically include insertions, deletions, or substitutions of characters.
 Unlike metrics that assess similarity or quality of text generation based on semantic or syntactic matches, Edit Distance provides a straightforward, operation-based measure of difference.
-The score, which can range from 0 upwards, directly correlates to the number of edit operations needed; a score of 0 indicates identical strings, while higher scores signify greater disparity.
+The score, which can range from 0 upwards, directly corresponds to the number of edit operations needed.
+A score of 0 indicates identical strings, while higher scores signify greater disparity.

-\paragraph{ROUGE} The Recall-Oriented Understudy for Gisting Evaluation (ROUGE) score is a set of metrics designed to evaluate the quality of summaries by comparing them to a set of reference summaries~\cite{lin-2004-rouge}.
+\paragraph{ROUGE} The Recall-Oriented Understudy for Gisting Evaluation (ROUGE) score~\cite{lin2004rouge} is a set of metrics designed to evaluate the quality of summaries by comparing them to a set of reference summaries.
 It is particularly valuable in tasks such as text summarization and text generation, where the goal is to capture the essence of the original text.
-Similar to the BLEU score, ROUGE scores range from 0 to 1, where 1 denotes a perfect overlap and thus, a higher ROUGE score indicates a greater similarity between the generated text and the reference.
+Similar to the BLEU score, ROUGE scores range from 0 to 1, with 1 indicating a perfect overlap.
+A higher ROUGE score signifies greater similarity between the generated text and the reference.

-\paragraph{GLEU} The General Language Understanding Evaluation (GLUE) benchmark~\cite{WangSMHLB18} represents a comprehensive suite of resources aimed at the advancement, assessment, and in-depth analysis of natural language understanding (NLU) systems.
-Among these, the STS-B (Semantic Textual Similarity Benchmark) is a task designed to evaluate the ability of natural language understanding systems to determine the semantic similarity between pairs of sentences.
-In this task, systems are required to assign a similarity score ranging from 1 to 5 to each sentence pair, where 1 indicates minimal semantic similarity and 5 denotes a very high degree of semantic similarity.
+\paragraph{GLEU} The General Language Understanding Evaluation (GLUE) benchmark~\cite{WangSMHLB18} is a comprehensive suite of resources aimed at the advancement, assessment, and analysis of natural language understanding (NLU) systems.
+Among these, the STS-B (Semantic Textual Similarity Benchmark) task is designed to evaluate the ability of NLU systems to determine the semantic similarity between pairs of sentences.
+Systems are required to assign a similarity score ranging from 1 to 5 to each sentence pair, where 1 indicates minimal semantic similarity and 5 denotes a very high degree of semantic similarity.